Day Camp (Prek to 7th Grade)

 Swim School

-Westtown Aquatic Program’s Swim School is a learn-to-swim program that teaches an advanced progression of swimming in a two-week period.
-The beginning swimmer is initially taught the self-rescue survival float which will allow them to remain calm and confident in a distressful situation.
-Once swimmers are able to achieve the self-rescue float, they’re promoted to the next level from Novice to Advanced.
+This is a learn-to-swim program that teaches an advanced progression of swimming in a two-week period.
+This program is designed to help swimmers of all ages be safe in the water.
+All swimmers will be evaluated on the first day and placed according to their skill level.
+As swimmers learn and perform skills proficiently, they will be challenged to learn the next skill in the progression.
+Beginners will initially be taught the self-rescue survival float, which will allow them to remain calm and confident in a stressful situation.
 Instruction is capped at a 5:1 ratio.
-Swimmers will swim attend lessons from 4 pm – 4:45pm after the camp day is complete.
-Please make sure all swimmers have an extra swimsuit and towel with them to change into at the end of camp.
+Swimmers will attend swim lessons from 4:00 p.m. – 4:45 p.m. after the camp day is complete.
+Swimmers must be at least four years old and entering PreK.
+Please make sure all swimmers have an extra swimsuit and towel with them to change into at the end of the camp day.

 A learn-to-swim program that teaches an advanced progression of swimming in a two-week period.